guriarte/cypress-automation-framework/README.md

 - Locally, reports are saved in `cypress/reports`.
 - On GitHub Actions, these reports are **uploaded as artifacts** so you can view them from the CI run summary.

+---

 ## Continuous Integration

 - This project uses **GitHub Actions** for CI.
 - Artifacts (screenshots, videos, test reports) are uploaded to GitHub Actions.
 - Secret environment variables (like passwords) are set in **GitHub Actions secrets** so they aren’t exposed publicly.

+---

 ## Mocks & Fixtures

 - **Fixtures** (static mock data) live in **`cypress/fixtures`**.
 - For **API mocks** or more advanced test data stubs, check the `mocks` folder under `cypress/support`.

+---

+### Questions or Contributions

+If you have any questions or want to suggest improvements, feel free to open an issue or submit a pull request!